 Do I Need to Submit a Letter of Resignation When I Quit My Nursing Job?

-In most cases, it’s strongly preferable to submit a resignation letter when resigning from a nursing position.
-It helps you part ways amicably and produces a written record of your intent.
+In most cases, it’s ideal to submit a resignation letter when you quit a nursing position.
+This simple step allows you to leave on good terms, create a written record of your decision, and maintain professional connections that benefit your career.

-- Maintain a positive reputation with your state’s licensing board
+- maintain a strong reputation with your state’s licensing board

 How to Write a Nursing Resignation Letter